Kitware/CMake/Help/manual/cmake-qt.7.rst

 If a preprocessor ``#include`` directive is found which matches ``ui_<basename>.h``, and a ``<basename>.ui`` file exists, then ``uic`` will be executed to generate the appropriate file.
+The ``<basename>.ui`` file is searched for first in the vicinity of including file and afterwards in the optional :prop_tgt:`AUTOUIC_SEARCH_PATHS` of the target.

 The generated generated ``ui_*.h`` files are placed in the ``<CMAKE_CURRENT_BINARY_DIR>/<TARGETNAME>_autogen/include`` directory which is